Colman-Bertolo/Caospy/docs/source/index.rst

 Welcome to Caospy's documentation!
 ==================================

-**Caospy**  is a Python package for analyze discrete dynamical systems and chaos.
+**Caospy**  is a Python package to analyze continuous dynamical systems and chaos.

 .. note::
-    You need a Python version 3.9+ for use Caospy.
+    You'll need a Python 3.9+ version to run Caospy.

 Its utilities are:

--  Solve system of ODEs.
+-  Solve systems of ODEs.
+-  Eigenvalues, eigenvectors and roots of equations.
 -  Classification of fixed points in 1D and 2D.
--  Poincare's maps.
+-  Poincare maps.
--  Eigenvalues, eigenvectors and roots of equations.

-It has implemented systems of ordinary differential equations wich are very popular, like Lorenz attractors, Rossler Chaos, Logistic equation and Duffing.
+Some well studied systems are available in the library, like Lorenz's system, the Logistic equation, Duffing's system and the Rosslers-Chaos systems.

 **Authors**:
 Juan Colman, Sebastián Bertolo.